25 VS Code Extensions Worth Installing in 2026

 10. Better Comments

-Publisher: Aaron Bond Why it matters: This extension color-codes your comments based on prefixes. // ! becomes red (alerts), // ? becomes blue (queries), // TODO becomes orange, and // * becomes green (highlights).
-It makes scanning through comments much faster and helps important notes stand out visually.
+Why it matters: Color-codes your comments based on prefixes. // ! becomes red (alerts), // ? becomes blue (queries), // TODO becomes orange, and // * becomes green (highlights).
+Makes scanning through comments way faster and helps important notes pop visually.
+I think more teams should adopt consistent comment prefixes — it seems like a small thing until you're hunting through 500 lines of code trying to find that one warning someone left.

 HTML, CSS, and Frontend